thevahidal/soul/README.md

 In this example:

-The `-a` flag enables Soul to run in auth mode.
+The `-a` flag instructs Soul to run in auth mode.
 The `-js` flag allows you to pass a JWT secret value for token generation and verification.
 Replace <your_jwt_secret_value> with your desired secret value.
 The `-jet` flag sets the JWT expiration time.
 In this case, it is set to one day (3D), meaning the tokens will expire after 72 hours. (`jet` is used for the JWT Refresh Token)